vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/context/README.md

 The foundation of the context actually lies within Java's own `java.util.ServiceLoader` utility.
 Rudimentary context can then be viewed as a simple wrapper around ServiceLoader utility.

 ### Context provider
 Context provider is a class extending `hr.yeti.rudimentary.context.spi.Context` class.
-This is the only SPI that is not meant to be implemented/overrriden by the user of the framework.
+This is the only SPI that is not meant to be implemented/overriden by the user of the framework.

 #### Default Context provider
 Rudimentary provides default Context implementation through `hr.yeti.rudimentary.server.context.DefaultContextProvider`.
-This default provider for now only manages application scoped instances which basically means tehre is only one object instance created per runtime.
+This default provider for now only manages application scoped instances which basically means there is only one object instance created per runtime.

 #### Test Context provider
 Rudimentary provides `hr.yeti.rudimentary.test.ContextMock` which you can use when writing test cases.